Greg Ottenbreit: Controversies

 In 2011, Ottenbreit argued against resource revenue-sharing with First Nations in the province, suggesting that First Nations people who get "handouts" spend the money on drugs and alcohol; Ottenbreit apologized for the comments.
 The comments drew calls for Ottenbreit's resignation from the Federation of Saskatchewan Indian Nations.

 In a 2019 speech, Ottenbreit urged an anti-abortion group to continue their "battle" and stated that he would "continue to do what I can in my professional capacity" to help; at the time, Ottenbreit was the minister in charge of rural and remote health.
 Premier Scott Moe stated that the comments crossed a "small line" and said that government ministers "will choose our words more carefully."
 Ottenbreit had previously attended anti-abortion March for Life rallies in Ottawa and Regina.

 During the emergence of the COVID-19 pandemic in Saskatchewan in March 2020, Ottenbreit was criticized for sharing a social media post suggesting that people 'pray and repent' to stop the pandemic.
 Ottenbreit added a comment saying, "I guess it worked a few thousand years ago ... couldn't hurt."
 He later deleted the post.

 In October 2020, Ottenbreit shared a Thanksgiving message from Texas Pastor Ed Newton, an American preacher who has shared anti-LGBT views and whose church labels homosexuality as an addiction.
 Ottenbreit had earlier shared messages from pastor John Hagee, a social conservative who had referred to the Roman Catholic Church as "the great whore" and claimed Adolf Hitler was fulfilling God's will.
 Ottenbreit said he found Hagee's documentary about "Blood Moons", which claims that lunar eclipses coinciding with Jewish holidays will trigger a war in Israel and usher in the return of Jesus Christ, to be "very interesting".

 Personal life

-Before being elected to the Legislature, Ottenbreit owned and operated Ottenbreit Waste Systems along with his brother Grant.
+Before being elected to the Legislature, Ottenbreit owned and operated Ottenbreit Waste Systems along with his brother.

 On January 27, 2017, it was revealed that Ottenbreit had been diagnosed with cancer.
 Ottenbreit had in 2000 lost a son to cancer; after their son's death, Ottenbreit and his family hosted an ongoing childhood cancer research fundraiser in Yorkton.